chaisemartinPackages/did_multiplegt_dyn/README.md

 ## FAQ

- *did_multiplegt_dyn does not output exactly the same results as did_multiplegt, is there something
+ > :question: *did_multiplegt_dyn does not output exactly the same results as did_multiplegt, is there something
     wrong?*

 No, the two commands can sometimes output different results.
 This is mostly due to different